-Variance is a grant of relief to a person from the requirements of this article when specific enforcement would result in unnecessary hardship.
-A variance, therefore, permits construction or development in a manner otherwise prohibited.
+Variance is a grant of relief to a person from the requirements of this ZLDC when specific enforcement would result in unnecessary hardship.
+A variance, therefore, permits construction or development in a manner otherwise prohibited this ZLDC.
+See Division 5.6, Variances and Appeals.

-Violation means the failure of a structure or other development to be fully compliant with the city's floodplain management regulations.
+Violation means the failure of a structure or other development to be fully compliant with the City's floodplain management regulations.
 A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in section 60.3(b)(5), (c)(4), (c)(10), (d)(3), (e)(2), (e)(4) or (e)(5) of the National Flood Insurance Program regulations is presumed to be in violation until such time as that documentation is provided.